 The Most Dangerous Ways

-The Most Dangerous Ways to School is a documentary comprising 13 episodes with a sublime IMDB rating of 9.2.
+The Most Dangerous Ways to School is a documentary comprising 15 episodes.
 Each episode contains the story of a particular area where going to school sounds like an expedition.
 When a child leaves home for school there is no assurance whether he or she will return home.
 But this adversity couldn’t stop them from pursuing the dream.

 - Dujiangyan, China